woelke/vim-project/README.md

 - New commands ``TabWelcome`` and ``TabProject``
 - New entity type 'section'; new commands ``Section`` and ``CallbackAllSections``

+Changes are licensed under the same terms as the original

 New Commands:

 * ``CallbackAllProjects``